lgw2/lgw2.github.io/_teaching/csci112-fall-2023/quizzes/quiz1.md

 C.  `cp myfile1.txt myfile3.txt`
 D.  `copy myfile1.txt > myfiile3.txt`

 2\.
-After the following code snippet is run, what is the value of `x`?
+After the following code snippet is run, what is the value of `result`?

 ```
 int x = 5;